jairus-m/dbt-strava/README.md

 - working in a dbt project folder
 - debugging in the CLI, creating documentation

-...and overall, maximing the features of dbt for sustainable/maintainable/scalable data transformations.
+...and overall, maximizing the features of dbt for sustainable/maintainable/scalable data transformations.

 ### Resources:
 - Learn more about dbt [in the docs](https://docs.getdbt.com/docs/introduction)